Skip to content

 • 1.5/5 on Trustpilot from 65 reviews.
 The B2B2C consumer-noise pattern explains most of it, but players who associate your casino brand with a bad Zimpler experience still hurt your retention.
 End-user complaints cluster around stuck payments, failed identity verification (specifically DanskeBank flows), and unreachable support.
 Zimpler responds to most reviews, but the responses redirect to the casino, which reads as deflection.
 You inherit that consumer-facing brand risk when you offer Zimpler as a checkout option.

 • Coverage is narrower than Trustly and meaningfully narrower than what global multi-market operators need.
 25 markets total, with real depth only in the Nordics and Brazil.
 Germany, Netherlands and the Baltics work but with thinner consumer awareness than the Nordic core.
 No US, no UK as a standalone (UK now arrives through TrueLayer), no Asia, no Africa, no LATAM beyond Brazil.
-For an operator with global ambitions, Zimpler covers one corner well — it is not the single provider that covers everything.
+For an operator with global ambitions, Zimpler covers one corner well; it is not the single provider that covers everything.

 • Pricing is not public, which makes evaluation harder for buyers comparing across providers.
 Trustly publishes typical rates and contract terms.
 Brite does similar.
 Zimpler requires a sales conversation before you see a number.
 The flip side is negotiability, but at the early-evaluation stage the lack of a published rate card means you cannot price-compare without committing time.
 For procurement teams running structured RFPs, that friction is a real cost.

-• Developer ecosystem is thinner than Trustly's.
+• The developer ecosystem is thinner than Trustly's.
 Zimpler has a GitHub org with ~69 repos, but most are internal tooling (httpsig, status_page) rather than client SDKs.
 Trustly maintains 14 official repos across PHP, Java, .NET, JavaScript, iOS, Android and React Native.
 Brite is even thinner with no public GitHub.
 For most operators, the REST API plus EveryMatrix or Elantil connector covers the common cases, but custom backend teams writing their own integration will produce more glue code than they would with Trustly.

 Ready to evaluate Zimpler for your business?